 and your body responds.

-You give your body what it wants and it gives you exactly what you want: Energy, performance, six-pack abs and solid muscle.
+You give your body what it wants and it gives you exactly what you want: Energy, performance, six-pack abs and rock-solid muscle.

 It’s a beautiful relationship.
 The best you’ll ever have in this life.

 But let’s face it, most of you have no clue what I’m talking about.

 Because most people are not willing to pay the price, they’re not willing to do their part.

 That’s why they’re miserable all the time and they look like dog poop.

 It’s nature’s way of saying get your shit together.

 The real reason he’s jacked beyond comprehension (and capable of separating your head from your body in a heartbeat) is singularity of focus.